A Performance Indicator Framework for Accessibility Data: Information and Communication Technologies

 Description

-The indicator refers to barriers encountered using software applications.
-Software includes programs, platforms, portals, widgets, etc., that generate functionality for hardware users.
-Examples of barriers include difficulties using conferencing systems, such as ZOOM, MS Teams, or Webex.
+This indicator refers to barriers encountered using software applications.
+Software applications include programs, platforms, portals, widgets, etc. Examples of barriers include difficulties using conferencing systems, such as Zoom, MS Teams, or Webex.
 Other barriers include software features that are not compatible with assistive devices.

 Data source

-American Sign Language (ASL) version of Proportion of persons with disabilities who experience barriers related to self-serve technology and Proportion of persons with disabilities who experience barriers related to cellphones (no audio)
+American Sign Language (ASL) version of Proportion of persons with disabilities who experience barriers related to self-service technology and Proportion of persons with disabilities who experience barriers related to cellphones (no audio, no captions)

 (English Content)

-5. Proportion of persons with disabilities who experience barriers related to self-serve technology
+5. Proportion of persons with disabilities who experience barriers related to self-service technology

 Description